rakeshkumar18/rakesh.github.io/content/publication/La-MAML/index.md

 # Featured image
 # To use, add an image named `featured.jpg/png` to your page's folder.
 image:
-  caption: **Local feature matches using RoRD**.
-Our method RoRD finds precise local feature correspondences under extreme viewpoint (180 degrees) changes for both indoor and outdoor sequences.
+  caption: 'Local feature matches using RoRD.
+Our method RoRD finds precise local feature correspondences under extreme viewpoint (180 degrees) changes for both indoor and outdoor sequences.'
   focal_point: ""
   preview_only: false